 NYSBA periodically creates and publishes policy documents with a legislative proposal that are available to the public on a broad range of issues.

 The Department of Government Relations is located at the New York State Bar Center, One Elk Street, Albany, New York 12207.
-The Department and NYSBA’s state policy is directed by Policy Director, Hilary Jochmans, and state policy is directed by Associate Director of Government Relations, Cheyenne Burke.
+The Department and NYSBA’s state policy is directed by General Counsel, David P. Miranda and federal policy is directed by Policy Director, Hilary Jochmans.
 For more information, please contact our Government Relations team at:

 Hilary Jochmans | Policy Consultant | [email protected] | (202) 669-3585